timmyy123/LLM-Hub/README.md

 **Note:**
 - Never commit your `local.properties` file or your token to version control.
 - If you change your token, update `local.properties` and re-sync Gradle.
+ - Never commit your `local.properties` file or your token to version control.
+ - If you change your token, update `local.properties` and re-sync Gradle.